Royal Doulton: History – 19th century

 The Royal Doulton company began as a partnership between John Doulton, Martha Jones, and John Watts, as Doulton bought (with £100) an interest in an existing factory at Vauxhall Walk, Lambeth, London, where Watts was the foreman.
 They traded as Jones, Watts & Doulton from 1815 until Martha Jones left the partnership in 1820, when the trade name was changed to Doulton & Watts.
-The business specialised in making salt glaze stoneware articles, including utilitarian or decorative bottles, jugs and jars, much of it intended for inns and pubs.
+The business specialised in making salt glaze stoneware, including utilitarian or decorative bottles, jugs and jars, much of it intended for inns and pubs.
 In 1826 they took over a larger existing pottery on Lambeth High Street.

 The company took the name Doulton & Co. in 1854 after the retirement of John Watts in 1853, and a merger with Henry Doulton and Co. (see below), although the trading name of Doulton & Watts continued to be used for decades.
 For some of the 19th century there were three different businesses, run by the sons of John Doulton, and perhaps with cross-ownership, which later came back together by the end of the century.
 By 1897 the total employees exceeded 4,000.

 Pipes and other utilitarian wares

-Manufacturing of circular ceramic sewage pipes began in 1846, and was highly successful; Henry Doulton set up his own company specializing in this, Henry Doulton and Co., the first business to make these.
+Manufacturing of ceramic sewage pipes began in 1846, and was highly successful; Henry Doulton set up his own company specialising in this, Henry Doulton and Co., the first business to make these.
 This merged with the main business in 1854.
 His brother John Junior also later set up his own pipe-making business.
 Previously sewers were just channels made of brick, which began to leak as they aged.
 The 1846–1860 cholera pandemic, and the tracing by Dr John Snow of the 1854 Broad Street cholera outbreak in London to a water supply contaminated by sewage led to a huge programme of improving sewage disposal, and other forms of drainage using pipes.
-These and an expanding range of builder's and sanitary wares remained a bedrock of Doulton into the 20th century.
+These and an expanding range of builder's and bathroom fixtures and products remained important product categories for Doulton into the 20th century.
 Metal plumbing items such as taps and cast iron baths were added to the range later.
 Kitchen stonewares such as storage jars and mixing bowls, and laboratory and manufacturing ceramics, were other long-standing specialities.
-Further facilities were set up for making these in Paisley in Scotland, Smethwick, St Helens near Liverpool, and Rowley Regis in England, and eventually Paris.
+Further facilities were set up for making these in Paisley in Scotland, Smethwick, St Helens near Liverpool, Rowley Regis in England, and eventually Paris.